FaustineMaffre/GossipProblem-PDDL-generator/README.md

 With negative goals, every atom except the ones specified must be true, and those must be false.

+Please see the paper if you want more details on the logic or the gossip problem formalization.

 ### The generator